 The map presented in Figure 4.10 shows the mean walking distance to primary school by district.
-It shows that Muhanga is classified among districts with a longer mean walking distance to a primary school (within the interval of 21.6-28 minutes).
+It shows that Rusizi is classified among the four districts whose mean walking distance to a primary school is within the interval of 16.5-21.6 minutes.

-The mean walking distance to primary school in Muhanga district is 26.4 minutes and more than a third (38.2%) of households are between 30 and 59 minutes of a primary school.
-This walking distance to a primary school in Muhanga district is slightly shorter than the mean distance at national level (27.2 minutes).
+The mean walking distance to a primary school in Rusizi district is 21.2 minutes and 31% of households are between 30 and 59 minutes of one.

+The mean walking distance to a primary school is 28.6 minutes in rural areas, while it is 27.2 minutes at national level.